bit-brick/bit-brick-docs/docs/k1/news/ros2.md

 # ROS2 Installation

 Since the official ROS2 does not provide an installation package for RISC-V based ROS2, it is necessary to compile and install it yourself.
-The following is the complete process of installing ROS2 on the Pi One.
+The following is the complete process of installing ROS2 on the K1.

  First,you need AT LEAST 25 GB of hard drive space in your VM to install ROS 2 from source.
 Make sure that you have the space before continuing.
 ## System setup